fengyuanchen/viewerjs/README.md

   - `Object`: configure the navbar with the following properties:
     - `show` (`Boolean` or `Number`): specify the visibility of the navbar.
     - `size` (`String`): specify the thumbnail size: `small`, `medium`, or `large`.
+    - `visibleItemCount` (`Number`): specify the number of thumbnail items to render around the active item.
+The default is calculated from the container width and the width of one thumbnail item.

 Specify the visibility of the navbar.